-Requirements Engineering (RE) is a dominant factor that influences the quality of software, systems and services.
+Requirements Engineering (RE) is a dominant factor that influences the quality of software, systems, and services.
 The REFSQ working conference series is well established as one of the leading international forums for discussing RE and its many relations to quality.
-The special theme of REFSQ’17 is "My RE" to emphasize an important issue: how can RE evolve to deal with growing diversity in systems, still keeping its objective: understanding what is the right software system and helping developing it in the right way.
+The special theme of REFSQ’19 is "Laying the Foundation for Speed and Flexibility in Development" to emphasize an important issue: what role can RE play in increasing pace of developing, deploying, using, and evolving software-based systems and services.

-REFSQ’17 also includes a forum to present posters and demonstrate tools covering any aspect of RE.
-It gives researchers the chance to present their most recent work and obtain early feedback on ongoing research.
+REFSQ’19 includes a track to present posters and demonstrate tools covering any aspect of RE.
+This track gives researchers the chance to present their most recent work and obtain early feedback on ongoing research.
 Posters may cover any topic in scope of the conference and should present (progress towards) a scientific result and should not be advertisements for commercial products.
-While posters need not describe completed work, they should at least present some preliminary results.
-The tools track provides researchers as well as practitioners with the opportunity to show how they support and enable the use of requirements solutions in practice, making the solutions more usable and useful.
-We encourage to discuss experiences and lessons learned when using the tool in practice.
+While posters do not need to describe completed work, they should at least present some preliminary results.
+Tool demonstrations provide researchers as well as practitioners with the opportunity to show how they support and enable the use of requirements solutions in practice, making the solutions more usable and useful.
+We encourage discussing experiences and lessons learned when using the tool in practice.

-In addition to the poster session, the posters will be on display in the coffee hall outside the REFSQ’17 lecture rooms.
+In addition to the poster session, the posters will be on display in the coffee hall outside the REFSQ’19 lecture rooms.
 There will also be brief and informal presentations of the posters.
 Well-crafted posters will present the work well by themselves, but authors of posters are encouraged to be available to describe and discuss their work during coffee break.
-The poster dimension will normally be A0 portrait, with poster content mounted on rectangular poster board that we will provide.
+The poster dimensions are A0 in portrait orientation, with the poster content mounted on a rectangular poster board that the organizers will provide.

 Tools will be presented at desks using your own laptop and screens provided by the REFSQ organizers.

 For the submission, the general REFSQ submission guidelines apply.
 We encourage submissions between 3 and 6 pages in LNCS format.
 At least one of the authors must be registered at the conference and present the poster or tool, in order to have the work published in the proceedings.
-Poster and tools papers will be published in proceedings at CEUR.
+Poster and tool papers will be published in CEUR proceedings.

-Contributions should be submitted suing EasyChair at: https://easychair.org/conferences/?conf=refsq2017.
+Contributions should be submitted using EasyChair at: https://easychair.org/conferences/?conf=refsq2019.